Skip to content

 Some people enjoy a sauna daily, but it’s more common to have a session once a week on the weekend, often on Saturdays.
 That’s because saunas are a social event in many countries, including Finland, Estonia, Turkey, Germany, Japan, and even parts of the United States.

 Unlike the modern notion of a sauna as a private health activity, the traditional sauna is a whole experience.
 You and your family and friends enjoy a meal before and after the session, take turns alternating between the heat and cooling off, and generally talk and have fun.
-Often, it’s enjoyed in the nude and with plenty of beer or cider too!
+Your backyard outdoor sauna session can be enjoyed in the nude or in swimwear, whatever you're comfortable with!

 Best Time for a Sauna: Morning or Evening?